 Each student has a locker allocated to him/her upon arrival at DAA.
 The student is issued a lock which must be used at all times.
 If a lock is lost or misplaced the student is required to purchase a new lock from the office.
-DAA will take no responsibility for any valuables, money, mobile phones, games, etc. that are lost at school.
+Students should not keep_any valuable items in the locker as DAA will take no responsibility for any valuables, money, mobile phones, games, etc. that are lost at school.